suhanree/network-recommender/README.md

 limits of the number of ratings by friends as 2 and 20.
 In the command line, 1 means it will use the business average rating if there is not enough ratings by friends.
-If this value is 0, it will only predict only when ratings by friends are available, and find RMSE based on only those cases.
+If this value is 0, it will predict only when ratings by friends are available, and find RMSE based on only those cases.